pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/30_Select.md

 ## Examples

-### Basic uage
+### Basic Usage

-The code below, shows a select box in editmode, in the frontend preview you will see a simple text with rendered value of chosen option.
+The code below shows a select box in editmode, in the frontend preview you will see simply the value of the chosen option.

 ```php
 <?php